GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 ### Horizontal regression coefficients

-To check the matrices attributes, just use the class instance for the desired matrix with one of the following attribute names:
+To check the matrices attributes, use the class instance for the desired matrix with one of the following attribute names:

 * `balprojs`: horizontal regression coefficients;
 * `amplitudes`: standard deviations of the GSI control variables;